SabiFrank/LesArts/README.md

 # LesArts
-Website for Maria Frank
+Website for Maria Frank <br>
-First try without theme
+Made with Initio Template incorporated into Hugo site structure